 - 12. In accordance with the Noise Management Plan outlined in the Environmental Assessment Report and Operations Plan dated 21 October 2020, operations within classified "Sensitive Operation" areas shall be restricted to a maximum three (3) days per week, between 8.30am and 5.00pm weekdays only. - 13.
 Prior to commencement, topsoil bunds shall be established around the permitted extraction areas to aid in screening, in accordance with the Noise Management Plan outlined in the Environmental Assessment Report and Operations Plan dated 21 October 2020. - 14.
 Prior to commencement, all Bushfire Risk and Management measures and actions identified in in the Environmental Assessment Report and Operations Plan dated 21 October 2020 shall be undertaken, to the satisfaction of the City of Albany.
-The identified measures and actions include, but are not limited to: - b.
+The identified measures and actions include, but are not limited to: - a.
 Installation of a minimum 10,000L standalone tank, with appropriate storz fittings installed for fire services to access supply. - 15.
 The extraction areas shall be suitably drained, in accordance with the measures and actions outlined in the Environmental Assessment Report and Operations Plan dated 21 October 2020, to the satisfaction of the City of Albany.
 No direct discharge shall occur from the extraction area to any watercourse, without the prior approval of the Department of Water and Environment Regulation. - 16.
 A minimum of 2 metres of undisturbed soil profile shall be provided as a buffer at all times between the base of the excavated area and the maximum water table level, as outlined in the Environmental Assessment Report and Operations Plan dated 21 October 2020. - 17.
-In accordance with the measures and actions outlined in the Environmental Assessment Report and Operations Plan dated 21 October 2020, and to the satisfaction of the City of Albany, the development shall comply with the following: - No fuels, oils and chemicals shall be stored on the site. - Refuelling to be undertaken in a designated area with spill kits available at all times. - Running repairs may be conducted only if effective measures are in place to prevent fuel, lubricants, coolant and hydraulic fluid losses to the environment. - 18.
-Routine servicing and wash down of operating equipment is not permitted in a P2 Public Drinking Water Source Area. - 19.
-No remnant vegetation shall be removed as part of this extraction operation, without the prior approval of the Department of Water and Environment Regulation.
+In accordance with the measures and actions outlined in the Environmental Assessment Report and Operations Plan dated 21 October 2020, and to the satisfaction of the City of Albany, the development shall comply with the following: - No fuels, oils and chemicals shall be stored on the site. - Refuelling to be undertaken in a designated area with spill kits available at all times.